kallaway/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 4: Tuesday, March 15, 2022

+**Today's Progress:** Completed Day 4 of 100 Days of SwiftUI (type annotations and checkpoint 2) and after finishing a challenge, worked into section 4 (Swift Programming Basics - Collections, Constants & Variables) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** Today, was a good day.
+I understand the Swift lesson.
+It seems to have clicked pretty well.
+I love how he reiterates that you have to relearn things sometimes and that's how you learn.
+I completed the challenge pretty easily once I updated Xcode.
+And again, the design aspects are pretty fun.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.